Highlights of the Red Route

 The Tour continues along the Avon, which boasts more fish species than any other British river, en route to Fordingbridge.
 This attractive market town is home to the famous seven-arched medieval bridge which gives it its name.
 Once a centre of smuggling, it is now a tranquil place to pass time by the river or browse its independent shops and eateries.

 After Fordingbridge, the Tour sweeps across the dramatic heathland of the northern New Forest, calling at Sandy Balls Holiday Village before passing through the pretty villages of Brook, Cadnam and Bartley.
 Hop off here to explore footpaths and cycle trails in some of the least visited parts of the National Park, as well as some fantastic traditional pubs.

-New for 2014, the Tour stops off at these must-see wildlife attractions.
-At New Forest Wildlife Park (20% off) you can meet experienced keepers at their regular 'keeper talks' - where you can hear about the fascinating animals and watch them being fed.
+The Tour stops off at this must-see wildlife attraction.
+At New Forest Wildlife Park (20% off) you can meet experienced keepers at their regular 'keeper talks', where you can hear about the fascinating animals and watch them being fed.
 At Longdown Farm (20% off) you can join in with activities throughout the day, such as bottle-feeding the kid goats, feeding the ducks, and even cuddle the baby rabbits!